roytang/blog/content/quotes/tic.md

 ### 403

-<hunter> i dislike na hardcoded yung pangalan ko dun sa calendar
+&lt;hunter&gt; i dislike na hardcoded yung pangalan ko dun sa calendar

-<hunter> the only way to get out of it is to recruit someone else named Roy
+&lt;hunter&gt; the only way to get out of it is to recruit someone else named Roy

 ---